 How do you keep lunches cold and fresh?

-Water bottles, reusable snack bags, and lunch bags?
+Water bottles, reusable snack bags, and other accessories:

 Want more lunch box inspiration?